gauss-allianz/shibboleth-authentication-bundle/README.md

              entry_point: shibboleth_authentication.entrypoint
     ```

-## How to test Shibboleth authentication locally in development environment
+## How to test Shibboleth authentication locally in your development environment
 ### Service Provider for dev environment
     1. Register your (test) Service Provider within your AAI/at your Identity Provider
     2. Configure your web server to use Shibboleth authentication